Virat-py/Student-Course-Mail-Filter/README.md

 - **IMAP Email Retrieval**: Connects to an IMAP server to fetch emails from the inbox.
 - **Keyword Filtering**: Filters emails based on defined keywords in both subject and body using re module.
-- **Content Summarization**: Utilizes the Groq API to summarize email content in a concise manner.
 - **Streamlit Interface**: Provides an interactive web application for users to log in and view relevant emails seamlessly.

 ## Technologies Used